datashaman/phial-project/README.md

 ## instructions

+* Define version of PHP in _.settings_.
+* Add any system and PHP packages in _Dockerfile_.
+PHP module packages are installed like `yum install -y php74-php-gd`.
+* Edit _php.ini_ to configure PHP or enable modules.
-* Define your _composer_ requirements using the usual methods.
+* Define your _composer_ dependencies using the usual methods.
-* Adapt _PHP_ invocation in `bootstrap` to suit your needs.
+* Add a `bootstrap` script in _composer.json_ that runs the handler.
-* Adapt bootstrap process in `bootstrap.php` to suit your needs.
+* Adapt bootstrap process in _bootstrap/handler.php_ to suit your needs.
-* Set your function _handler_ in `template.yaml` to be anything invokable.
+* Set your function _handler_ in _template.yaml_ to be anything invokable.
-* The invoked code must return an array response.

 ## workflow

 ```
 sam build
+sam local start-api
 sam local invoke
 sam deploy --guided
 ```